akinomyoga/cxxmatrix/README.md

 - `/usr/local/share/man/man1/cxxmatrix.1.gz`
 - `/usr/local/share/licenses/cxxmatrix/LICENSE.md`

-`PREFIX` can be specified to change the install prefix.
+The make variable `PREFIX` can be specified to change the install prefix.
-To copy files in a temporary location, `DESTDIR` can also be specified.
+To copy files in a temporary location, the make variable `DESTDIR` can also be specified.
-To change the subdirectory of `LICENSE.md`, `INSTALL_SUBDIR_LICENSE` (whose detault value is `share/licenses/cxxmatrix`) can be adjusted.
+To change the subdirectory of `LICENSE.md`, the make variable `INSTALL_SUBDIR_LICENSE` (whose detault value is `share/licenses/cxxmatrix`) can be adjusted.

 ```bash
 # Example 1: install cxxmatrix in user directory